esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 Methods and properties described in this section are specific to ESP8266.
 They are not covered in `Arduino WiFi library <https://www.arduino.cc/en/Reference/WiFi>`__ documentation.
 Before they are fully documented please refer to information below.

-The `BearSSL <https://bearssl.org>`__ library (with modifications for ESP8266 compatibility and to use ROM tables whenver possible) is used to perform all cryptography and TLS operations.
+The `BearSSL <https://bearssl.org>`__ library (with modifications for ESP8266 compatibility and to use ROM tables whenever possible) is used to perform all cryptography and TLS operations.
+The main ported repo is available `on GitHub <https://github.com/earlephilhower/bearssl-esp8266>`__.

 CPU Requirements
 ~~~~~~~~~~~~~~~~

 SSL operations take significant CPU cycles to run, so it is recommended that all TLS/SSL sketches to run at `160 Mhz` and not the default `80 Mhz`.
 Even at 160 MHz, certain key exchanges can take multiple *seconds* of runtime to complete.
 There is no special cryptographic hardware in the ESP8266, nor is there a 32x32=>64 multiplier, nor is the program stored in onboard RAM, so there is little that can be done to speed this up.
-See the secton on limiting cryptographic negotiation for ways of ensuring faster modes are used.
+See the section on limiting cryptographic negotiation for ways of ensuring faster modes are used.

 Memory Requirements
 ~~~~~~~~~~~~~~~~~~~